 What are some of the highlights of your writing life?

 I’ve been studying fiction writing for more than ten years off and on while raising my children.
 During that time, I’ve been able to meet some wonderful editors, authors and agents at writing conferences.
 I've enjoyed receiving information and encouragement at the Mount Hermon Christian Writers' Conference and the American Christian Fiction Writers conference.

 Do you think you'll publish soon?

 GREAT NEWS!
 My new book is on Amazon!
 It's a nonfiction, short, inspirational journaling experience for women.
 It's available now in both digital and paperback versions.
 You can get a free Mini-Guide that goes with it by subscribing in the sign-up box.
 When you subscribe to my email list and get the updates in your inbox, you'll be the first to know when my other books are coming out.
-This summer, I plan to release my first fiction too.
+This year, I plan to release my first fiction too.
 But again, all in God's timing.
 I want to make my work the best it can be before sending it out.
 When it first arrives in an editor's hands, it won't be perfect, but I'll have done my best.
 Through the editing process, the book will become even better because it will be my best in cooperation with someone else's (the editor's) best.